jasvr/Project-2-bday-app/README.md

 As I started to go through the steps, I realized I had to do somethings before others and it was easy to renumber each chunk.

+ Link to your user stories – who are your users, what do they want and why?

+ Link to your wireframes – sketches of major views / interfaces in your application

 ## Features